Discussion Guide for GO HOME, a novel by Terry Farish and Lochan

 Praja Shapkota is Lochan’s great uncle and a scholar who studied at SUNY College of Environmental Science and Forestry at Syracuse University.
 He was a source of historical facts for the authors about what happened to the Lhotshampa in Bhutan and why they had to leave their homes.

-“By 1989,” Dr. Shapkota said, “the government established the ‘One Nation, One People Policy.’ ” Under this policy, they were forced to speak, and study in school, in the Dzongkha language.
+“By 1989,” Dr. Shapkota said, “the government established the ‘One Nation, One People Policy.’ ” Under this policy, they were forced to speak, and study, in the Dzongkha language.
 They were required to become Buddhist and dress in the traditional clothing of Bhutan.
 They lost their land, farms, and citizenship.
 “In 1990, demonstrations against the Bhutanese caused many Nepali-speaking leaders and activists to leave the country for fear or incarceration.
 By 1993, more than 100,000 had fled or been expelled.
 The refugees spent 17 – 25 years in United Nations camps established in eastern Nepal.”

 Reviews